josephxbrick/documentorganizer/README.md

 # To-dos

-## Error checking

-Make sure:

-* There are artboards on the current page (could be on the Symbols page)
-* Make sure the page number symbol and section/page title symbols exist.
-If creating a TOC, require the TOC symbols exist (as well as the TOC group) before allowing the plugin to run.

-## Table of contents

-Don't create TOC if "Create table of contents" setting is unchecked.
-(Currently it creates the TOC no matter what.)

-## Section numbering

-Instead of using 1.0, 2.0, 3.0, etc., for section headers, use 1, 2, 3, etc.

 ## TOC documentation

 Show images of both symbols that create the TOC instead of just the page-entry symbol.